 4. Linyanti Ebony And Linyanti Bush Camp, Linyanti Wetlands

 A remote wilderness area in northeastern Botswana, the Linyanti Wetlands stretch along the Linyanti River and are a key water source for wildlife during the country’s dry season (May to October).
-At this time, herds of up to 1,000 buffalo and elephant migrate from miles around to quench their thirst, making for some excellent game viewing.
+At this time, herds of up to 1,000 buffalo and elephants migrate from miles around to quench their thirst, making for some excellent game viewing.

 Set just five minutes’ walk apart among Linyanti’s marshes, Linyanti Ebony and Linyanti Bush Camp both offer an authentic safari experience.
 The former has just four canvas tents making it ideal for an intimate honeymoon retreat.